 The course will include student discussions of their experiences in their clinical placements.
 Students will be required to come to class prepared to discuss relevant elements of their work each week.
 Guest speakers, including government lawyers, issue advocates, and think tank scholars, will visit the class periodically throughout the semester.
 Students will be expected to research the background of the guests and participate in class interviews to explore their work.
 The class may also include visits to government offices to examine, for example, how data used in the policymaking process is actually collected and synthesized.
 A course paper relating to the student’s work or to classroom subjects will be required in lieu of an examination.
 The course fulfills the Professional Responsibility requirement.

-Students can receive $500 for travel from Boston to DC.
+Students can receive $500 for travel between Boston and DC.

-Students can also receive up to $1000 to defray costs you may incur for moving or relocation arrangements such as a moving van, storage, the difference in subletting your apartment, etc. Moving/relocation reimbursements are not available to students who live in Washington D.C. or to 3Ls who are permanently relocating to D.C. after graduation.
-Students will need to contribute to their spring housing costs in DC, as HLS is not able to cover all housing costs you will incur.
+Students can also receive up to $1000 to defray costs you may incur for moving or relocation arrangements such as a moving van, storage, the difference in subletting your apartment, etc. Students will need to pay for their own spring housing costs in DC as they would in Cambridge.
 Thus, it is strongly recommended that you sublet your local apartment and use the budget you would have used for rent in Cambridge towards paying rent in Washington, DC.

 Students who are HLS Grant Recipients will automatically receive an additional $1500 as part of their grant, and do not apply for additional funding from the Clinical office.
 Contact Denise Ryan from Student Financial Services (firstname.lastname@example.org or 617-496-2946) with any questions about funding for HLS Grant Recipients.